-OKLAHOMA CITY - One of the defendants being sued in connection with injuries suffered by two workers when a lithium battery exploded during a hydraulic fracturing operation filed an answer and counterclaim in Oklahoma federal court on Oct.
-14, contending that the plaintiffs fail to state a claim upon which relief can be granted and that it is entitled to immunity under the Oklahoma Workers' Compensation Act (Jacob McGehee, et al. v.
-Southwest Electronic Energy Corporation, et al., and Southwest Electronic Energy Corporation v.
+OKLAHOMA CITY - A company sued in connection with injuries suffered by two workers when a lithium battery exploded during a hydraulic fracturing operation filed an additional brief in Oklahoma federal court on May 5 contending that the plaintiffs cannot designate the company's CEO as a specific witness under federal procedural rules (Jacob McGehee, et al. v.
+Southwest Electronic Energy Corporation, et al. and Southwest Electronic Energy Corporation v.
 Engineered Power LP, et al., No. 15-145, W.D.
 Okla.).

 OKLAHOMA CITY - Halliburton Energy Services Inc. (HESI) on May 8 filed a brief in Oklahoma federal court arguing that 10 prior orders issued in a lawsuit brought against it by residents who argue that the company is liable for contaminating their drinking water should be adopted in another lawsuit that asserts the same causes of action (Albin Family Revocable Living Trust, et al. v.
 Halliburton Energy Services Inc., No. 16-910, W.D.
 Okla.).

 SAN FRANCISCO - A California federal judge on May 4 granted a partial motion to dismiss claims in an action filed by a solar energy company that alleges that a former employee violated California's unfair competition law (UCL) and breached a confidentiality agreement when she began working for a competitor (SolarCity Corporation v.
 Sunpower Corporation, et al., No. 16-CV-05509, N.D.
 Calif., 2017 U.S. Dist.
 LEXIS 68639).